 For a splurge, consider the upscale Ritz Carlton Highlands Court, Lake Tahoe (rooms from $319/night), the first luxury property to be built in the area, featuring floor-to-ceiling windows, a heated swimming pool, and posh décor.
 The sporty and eco-friendly Cedar House Sport Hotel (rooms from $170/night) offers a great value, with a queen bed or double rooms.

 When to Go

 Lake Tahoe is a year round destination, but this itinerary works best after the ski season ends, usually around early May.
 Summer is the ideal time for biking, hiking, and other warm-weather activities in the Tahoe area.

-For a girls-only weekend, the Lake Tahoe Autumn Food and Wine Festival, in early September, is a winner, with free outdoor cooking demonstrations, wine tastings and talks—and it's all outside, set against the mountainous backdrop at the Village at Northstar.
-Foodies are flocking in increasing numbers to Lake Tahoe Restaurant Week, which happens in early October.
+For a girls-only weekend, the Lake Tahoe Autumn Food and Wine Festival, in early September, is a winner, with free outdoor cooking demonstrations, wine tastings, and talks—and it's all outside, set against the mountainous backdrop at the Village at Northstar.
+Foodies are flocking in increasing numbers to Tahoe South Restaurant Week, which happens in mid-January.

 How to Get There

 By car: Car is the most popular, and perhaps convenient, way to reach Lake Tahoe, which is about 200 miles from the Bay Area.
-To reach North Lake Tahoe, take Interstate 80 east toward Reno, and take Exit 89 south to Tahoe City.
+To reach North Lake Tahoe, take Interstate 80 East toward Reno and Exit 89 South to Tahoe City.
 Going via South Lake Tahoe offers a more scenic ride: Take I-80 through Sacramento and continue onto Highway 50, which eventually merges with California 89 and takes you into South Lake Tahoe.
 Keep in mind that Sunday traffic returning into the Bay Area can be thick.